void *sqlite3_aggregate_context(sqlite3_context*, int nBytes);

 Implementations of aggregate SQL functions use this routine to allocate memory for storing their state.

-The sqlite3_aggregate_context(C,N) routine returns a NULL pointer when first called if N is less than or equal to zero or if a memory allocate error occurs.
+The sqlite3_aggregate_context(C,N) routine returns a NULL pointer when first called if N is less than or equal to zero or if a memory allocation error occurs.

 SQLite automatically frees the memory allocated by sqlite3_aggregate_context() when the aggregate query concludes.